2KAbhishek/nerdy.nvim/README.md

 </div>

 Do you like [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)? but don't like going over to [their site](https://www.nerdfonts.com/cheat-sheet) to fetch a glyph for your pretty terminal?
 Well, me too!

-Introducing nerdy.nvim, a super handy plugin that lets you search, preview and insert all nerd font glyphs straight from neovim!
+Introducing nerdy.nvim, a super handy plugin that lets you search, preview and insert all nerd font glyphs straight from Neovim!

 ## ✨ Features

-- Fuzzy search nerd glyphs, by name and unicode
+- Fuzzy search and insert nerd glyphs, by name and unicode
-- Preview glyphs before inserting
-- Super lightweight
-- Can auto generate new icons from source
+- Find and insert icons you use frequently
-- Get nerd glyph by name programmatically
+- Programmatic access to nerd glyphs by name for use in your configs
+- Auto fetch latest icons list from official sources

 ## Setup